Defensive Quality in India: 17.30% CAGR and a -3.81% Max Drawdown Over 20 Years

 |---|---|---|---|

 The 2008 result deserves attention.
-When global markets collapsed, this portfolio gained 37%.
-India's consumer defensive and healthcare stocks held their value as domestic demand remained resilient, and the INR-denominated returns captured local sector strength rather than global credit crisis dynamics.
+When global markets collapsed, this portfolio gained 27.6% while even the Sensex rose only 7.3%.
+India's consumer defensive and healthcare stocks outperformed the broader Indian market as domestic demand remained resilient and the quality tier held its value through the crisis.

 The recent stretch is also strong

-2023 was the standout: +79.2% in a year when the US portfolio lagged.
+2023 was the standout: +67.7% in a year when the US portfolio lagged.
 India's FMCG and pharma sectors benefited from rural demand recovery, rupee stability, and continued earnings growth in the quality tier.
+The portfolio outpaced the Sensex by 45.9 percentage points.
 This is genuine economic performance, not a data artifact.

 The Data